It is so easy to make your own Apple Pie Filling using your Ninja Foodi or Instant Pot, you will never reach for the canned kind again!

 Different apples will give off more or less juice during the pressure cooking process and we can't plan for that, but we can fix it.

-I also know that some of you may not be completely comfortable with using only 2-3 Tbsp of orange juice and might just HAVE to add a little water and that is perfectly fine.
+I also know that some of you may not be completely comfortable with using only 2-3 tablespoon of orange juice and might just HAVE to add a little water and that is perfectly fine.

 In fact, if you are using the 8qt Ninja Foodi, I would suggest using ¼ cup of water or apple juice because you need more steam to build the pressure.